 When vomit three times and more per day becomes the new normal…

-When you as a parent have to take on a detached feeling most times when the child is coughing, even though it looks like the most awful thing…
+When you as a parent have to take on a detached feeling when the child is coughing, even though it sounds like the most awful thing…

 …you know it’s not just a cold.

-Experiencing whooping cough was bad enough that I felt embarrassed to share not only on social media, but with friends in real life. and other than this, I pretty much share about everything.
-It took a while for things to feel less raw, and even now, my mouth is dry as I’m putting the story together in print.
+Experiencing whooping cough was bad enough that I felt embarrassed to share not only on social media, but with friends in real life.
+It took a while for things to feel less raw, but I remember my mouth was dry and hands were shaking even putting the story together in print.

-We felt like it was our fault the poor little guy had to deal with the awful coughing and not being able to breathe, and it’s so gut-wrenching to watch.
+We felt like it was our fault that our children, and in particular our 23-month old John, had to deal with the awful coughing and not being able to breathe.
+It’s gut-wrenching to watch.
 It’s equally gut-wrenching to question our decisions.

 Our Vaccination Story